Dorian strikes Bahamas with record fury as Category 5 storm

 Published Sunday, September 1, 2019 11:53AM EDT

-MCLEAN'S TOWN CAY, Bahamas -- Hurricane Dorian struck the northern Bahamas as a catastrophic Category 5 storm Sunday, its record 297 km/h winds ripping off roofs, overturning cars and tearing down power lines as hundreds hunkered in schools, churches and shelters.
+MCLEAN'S TOWN CAY, Bahamas -- Hurricane Dorian struck the northern Bahamas as a catastrophic Category 5 storm Sunday, its record 185 mph (297 kph) winds ripping off roofs, overturning cars and tearing down power lines as hundreds hunkered down in schools, churches and shelters.

-Dorian slammed into Elbow Cay in the Abaco Islands at 12:40 p.m., and then made a second landfall near Marsh Harbour on Great Abaco Island at 2 p.m., after authorities made last-minute pleas for those in low-lying areas to evacuate.
+Dorian slammed into Elbow Cay in Abaco island at 12:40 p.m., and then made a second landfall near Marsh Harbour at 2 p.m., after authorities made last-minute pleas for those in low-lying areas to evacuate.

 "It's devastating," said Joy Jibrilu, director general of the Bahamas' Ministry of Tourism and Aviation.
 "There has been huge damage to property and infrastructure.
 Luckily, no loss of life reported."

+The hurricane was approaching the eastern end of Grand Bahama island in the evening, forecasters said.

-With its maximum sustained winds of 95 kph and gusts up to 354 kph, Dorian tied the record for the most powerful Atlantic hurricane ever to come ashore, equaling the Labor Day hurricane of 1935, before the storms were named.
+With its maximum sustained winds of 185 mph (297 kph) and gusts up to 220 mph (354 kph), Dorian tied the record for the most powerful Atlantic hurricane ever to come ashore, equaling the Labor Day hurricane of 1935, before the storms were named.

-Millions from Florida to the Carolinas kept a wary eye on the slow-moving Dorian amid indications it would veer sharply northeastward after passing the Bahamas and track up the U.S. Southeast seaboard.
+There were indications that the slow-moving Dorian would veer sharply northeastward after passing the Bahamas and track up the U.S. Southeast seaboard.
 But authorities warned that even if its core did not make U.S. landfall, the potent storm would likely hammer the coast with powerful winds and heavy surf.

+South Carolina Gov. Henry McMaster ordered a mandatory evacuation of the entire coast of the state amid Dorian's threat.
+The order, which covers about 830,000 people, goes into effect at noon Monday, when state troopers will begin reversing lanes so they all head inland on major coastal highways.

+"We can't make everybody happy," McMaster said.
+"But we believe we can keep everyone alive."

+Authorities in Florida also ordered mandatory evacuations in some vulnerable coastal areas.

+More than 600 Labor Day flights in the U.S. had been cancelled as of Sunday afternoon, many of them in Florida as Dorian barrelled toward the state's coast.

-The only recorded storm that was more powerful was Hurricane Allen in 1980, with its 190 mph winds.
-That storm did not make landfall.
+The only recorded storm that was more powerful was Hurricane Allen in 1980, with 190 mph (305 kph) winds.
+That storm did not make landfall at that strength.

-"Catastrophic conditions" were reported in The Abaco Islands, with a storm surge of 18-23 feet, and Dorian was expected to cross Grand Bahama later in the day "with all its fury," the centre said.
-The hurricane was moving to the west at 7 kph.
+"Catastrophic conditions" were reported in Abaco, with a storm surge of 18-23 feet (5.5-7 metres), and Dorian was expected to cross Grand Bahama later in the day "with all its fury," the centre said.
+The hurricane was moving to the west at 5 mph (7 kph).

 In the northern stretches of the archipelago, hotels closed, residents boarded up homes and officials hired boats to move people to bigger islands.